jpaulm/javafbp-websockets/README.md

 Alternatively, select Run or Debug under Eclipse.

-The client HTML5 scripts called `chat1.html` and `chat2.html` in `src/main/resources/scripts` support two commands:
+The client HTML5 scripts called `chat1.html` and `chat2.html` in `src/main/resources/scripts` support two commands which are sent over to the server logic:

-- `complist` will display the contents of any selected jar file (specified in the `Data` field), and
+- `complist` will cause the server to display the contents of any selected jar file (specified in the `Data` field), and
-- `namelist` which just outputs 3 names of restaurants!
+- `namelist` will cause the server to just output 3 names of restaurants in my neighbourhood!

 To run the test:
 - start `TestWebSockets`